alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Initializes the backend configuration
 - Download providers plugins
 - Download modules from the registry
+- `terraform init -upgrade` to upgrade plugins and modules to the latest version

 ### Terraform Validate
 - Checks for errors in the configuration files